 A disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or to do mathematical calculations, including conditions such as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia.
 Specific learning disability does not include learning problems that are primarily the result of visual, hearing, or motor disabilities, of mental retardation, of emotional disturbance, or of environmental, cultural, or economic disadvantage.

 Professionals are currently debating how to identify a learning disability in a student.
+In fact, it is a hot topic in the field of School Psychology and opinions vary greatly.
 Determination of a Specific Learning Disability currently varies from state to state and sometimes even within a state.
 The federal law currently accepts two models of identifying a learning disability:

 - U.S. Department of Education: (2006) Building the Legacy: IDEIA 2004.
 Retreived from www.idea.ed.gov